 - Authentic Ayurveda: Get the luxurious Abhyanga and

-- Arizona Massage Center: Candace Beringer has so much experience and is an amazing healer.
+- Arizona Massage Center: Candace Beringer has so much experience in massage and is an amazing healer.
 She’ll come to you, too!

-- Stillpoint Massage & Aromatherapy: Experience Joy or Cynthia’s work, voted the best in Sedona!
+- Stillpoint Massage & Aromatherapy: Experience Joy or Cynthia’s massage, voted the best in Sedona!

 - Heavenly Massage & Acupressure Treatments with Uschi: Empathic touch and astrology reading with each session